wuchalejs/wuchale/README.md

 ### 🚀 Tiny Footprint

-Adds just 2 packages (your own) to `node_modules`, and only a few kilobytes to the bundle.
-No 90MB dependency trees like some existing solutions.
+Adds just 2 packages (itself and `pofile`) to `node_modules`, as the other dependency is Svelte itself.
+No 200 packages and 90MB dependency trees like some existing solutions.

 ### ✨ Ready for Svelte 5